sassoftware/sasoptpy/doc/workflow.rst

    print(type(total_weight), total_weight)

-Here,

-Instead of using :meth:`Model.read_table` method, column values can be obtained one by one:
+Here, instead of using :meth:`Model.read_table` method, column values can be obtained one by one:

 >>> df = df.set_index('item')